 - Within six months of conclusion of the Senior Fellowship program, the Fellow has to submit a final written report.

+Applications for Spring 2022 will open in November 2021.
 Applications and nominated referee information should be gotten by January 31, referees have until 10 February to hand in their references.

 Not interested in this particular scholarship?
 See other UK scholarships here